malinky/malinky-ajax-pagination/readme.txt

 There are 3 pagination types to choose from.

-* Infinite Scroll - Automatically load new posts as the user reaches the bottom of the screen.
+* Infinite Scroll - Automatically load new posts when the user reaches the bottom of the screen.
 * Load More Button - Click to load new posts.
 * Pagination - Normal pagination but load the next page with Ajax.

 = Set Up =

+* For additional help watch this <a href="http://www.wordpress-ajax-pagination.com/set-up" target="_blank">video</a>.
 * Once the plugin is installed navigate to Settings -> Ajax Pagination Settings.
 * Select an applicable theme default.
 If your theme isn't listed then add the correct selectors.
 * There are 4 required selectors which can be found by using your browser developer tools.
-* For additional help watch this <a href="http://www.wordpress-ajax-pagination.com/set-up" target="_blank">video</a>.
 * 'Posts Selector' The selector that wraps all of the posts/products.
 * 'Post Selector' The selector of an individual post/product.
 * 'Navigation Selector' The selector of the post/product navigation.